bagaski/isle-of-hope/README.md

 This is a WIP personal audio-visual website. https://bagaski.github.io/isle-of-hope/

 There is one introduction page wich links to the first landscape.
-Eventually I would like to introduce more pages and they should be more interactive, featuring different audio and landscapes.
+Eventually I would like to introduce more pages and they should be more interactive, featuring different audio and landscapes, using mainly HTML, CSS and Vanilla JS.

-I will stick to html, css and vanilla js for this project.
-Consider the following:
+ Possible future senarios:

 --> colours from page to page